nathanwood1/comp-graph-4J/README.md

 ## What is a computational graph?

 Normally, in computing, we use basic operations to calculate values.
-A computatinal graph will store the operations needed to operate and run them when it's needed.
+A computational graph will store the operations needed to operate and run them when it's needed.

 Let's look at a simple example: adding numbers.